 SEC.
-711. ASSISTANT ADMINISTRATOR FOR RESEARCH AND DEVELOP-
+711. ASSISTANT ADMINISTRATOR FOR RESEARCH AND DEVELOP-MENT.

-(a) APPOINTMENT.-Not later than 3 months after the date of enactment of this Act, the Administrator shall appoint an Assistant Administrator for Research and Development.
+(a) Appointment.-Not later than 3 months after the date of enactment of this Act, the Administrator shall appoint an Assistant Administrator for Research and Development.

-(b) RESPONSIBILITIES.-The Assistant Administrator for Research and Development shall, at a minimum, be responsible for-
+(b) RESPONSIBILITIES.-The Assistant Administrator for Research and Development shall, at a minimum, be responsible and development programs and activities; and